felixroos/leetsheet/README.md

 # leadsheet

-This package contains the Sheet module which can be used to handle musical leadsheets (and other control flows) in json and text format.
+This lib can handle musical leadsheets in json and text format.

 - Snippet: text format, usable for quick and easy input and storage of sheets
 - Sheet/Measure: JSON Format, usable for parsing / rendering / playing sheets